BeaFernandes/pilas/README.md

 # Pilas

-Pilas is a project from the technology company Act Tecnologia, where its employees have access to several kinds of food in exchange for a fictitious coin called Pila.
+Pilas is a project from a technology company named Act Tecnologia, where its employees have access to several kinds of food in exchange for a fictitious coin called Pila.

 This system was devoloped to help Pilas, as it is a tool to manage those foods consumption.